paullj1/TreatLife-HomeKit/README.md

 # Building
 ## arduino-cli
 ```
+# To build a specific device, cd into its dir, then:
 # In any of the device directories (DS01C, DS02S, DS03, etc...)
 make requirements

-# Build the binary:
 make compile
-# Resulting binary will be ../DSXXX.bin; use esptool, "make upload", or Arduino to flash
+# Resulting binary will be DSXXX.bin; use esptool, "make upload", or Arduino to flash

+# To build all at once from top level directory (resulting bins will be in 'release' dir):
+make
 ```

 ## Arduino IDE